dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-17-react-styling.md

 <p style={pTagStyle}>This text will be green</p>
 ```

-Let's see some more css properties:
+Let's see some more CSS properties:

 ```javascript
 <p